scalameta/metals-vscode/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- A clear and concise description of what the bug is. -->

+**Does this happen with only Scala Syntax and Metals enabled?**

+Yes/No

 **To Reproduce** Steps to reproduce the behavior:

 1. Go to '...'